tum-pbs/pbdl-book/diffphys.md

 them with functionality to compute gradients with respect to their inputs.
-Once this is realized for all operators of a simulation, we can leverage the autodiff functionality of DL frameworks with back-propagation to let gradient information from from a simulator into an ANN and vice versa.
+Once this is realized for all operators of a simulation, we can leverage the autodiff functionality of DL frameworks with back-propagation to let gradient information from from a simulator into an NN and vice versa.
 This has numerous advantages such as improved learning feedback and generalization, as we'll outline below.

 In contrast to physics-informed loss functions, it also enables handling more complex solution manifolds instead of single inverse problems.
+Thus instead of using deep learning to solve single inverse problems, we'll show how to train ANNs that solve larger classes of inverse problems very quickly.

 ```{figure} resources/placeholder.png
 ---